Superfluid $\lambda$ Transition in Charged AdS Black Holes

 where $k$ is a numerical factor determined by specific features of the holographic system \cite{Karch:2015rpa}.
 As a result, the variation of central charge $C$ is fully dependent on that of the CFT volume $\mathcal{V} \sim L^{D-2}$ (supposing the curvature radius coincides with the AdS radius), rendering the CFT first law of the extended thermodynamics somewhat ambiguous.

 This issue can be addressed by including the variation of Newton’s constant $G$ in the bulk first law \cite{Visser:2021eqk,Cong:2021fnf}.
 It is then possible to fix the central charge $C$ so that the field theory remains unchanged, and varying $\Lambda$ will alter the CFT volume $\mathcal{V}$ more naturally.
-To be specific, for charged AdS black holes, the complete bulk first law can be expressed as (setting $\hbar=c=k_B=1$ hereafter)
+To be specific, for electrically charged Reissner--Nordstr\"{o}m AdS black holes, the complete bulk first law can be expressed as (setting $\hbar=c=k_B=1$ hereafter)

 where $M$, $Q$ and $\Phi$ are the mass, electric charge and electric potential of the black hole, respectively.
 Further inserting the duality relations for the energy, electric charge and electric potential of CFT, Eq. (\ref{eq:bulk_first}) can be exactly converted to the CFT first law \cite{Visser:2021eqk}.